Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• During the last 3 years, the maximum reduction from previous high is -16.4 days, which is larger, thus better than the value of -18.8 days from the benchmark.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -16.4 days is larger, thus better.

 MaxDuration: